Gajju8989/Contact-List-Service/README.md

 The server will start running on port 8080 by default.

 API Documentation

-To view the API documentation, Click On These Link Open this URL to get all API details: https://documenter.getpostman.com/view/29203481/2sA35MxyXm.
+Open this URL to get all API details: https://documenter.getpostman.com/view/29203481/2sA35MxyXm.